hidecard/onekit-js/readme.md

-# OneKit 2.2.0 - Lightweight JavaScript Library
+# OneKit 3.1.0 - Lightweight JavaScript Library

 OneKit is a modern, lightweight JavaScript library for DOM manipulation, reactive state management, animations, and more.
 Inspired by jQuery but built with modern JavaScript features and enterprise-grade security.

 ## Features

+- **OKJS Template Syntax**: Custom bracket-based template syntax for components
 - **DOM Manipulation**: Chainable API for selecting and manipulating elements
 - **Reactive State**: Automatic UI updates when data changes
 - **Animations**: Promise-based animations with hardware acceleration